ms609/Ternary/README.md

 (with an [introductory vignette for R beginners](https://ms609.github.io/Ternary/articles/new-users.html)), and for [Holdridge plots](https://ms609.github.io/Ternary/articles/Holdridge.html).

+Install the development version from GitHub with `devtools::install_github("ms609/Ternary", args="--recursive")`.
+(Requires [git](https://git-scm.com/) to be installed and added to your PATH system environment variable.)

 Please let me know of any feature requests or bugs by [opening an issue on GitHub](https://github.com/ms609/Ternary/issues/).